 This Banking Committee bill right-sizes regulations for smaller financial institutions, freeing up resources and making it easier for them extend credit, loans, mortgages and other products or services to consumers and communities.
 It also increases important consumer protections for veterans, senior citizens, victims of fraud, and those who fall on tough financial times.
 The reforms included in this law will help tailor the current regulatory landscape while ensuring safety and soundness of the financial system.
 This was an important first step in right-sizing regulation, and I will continue to look for more bipartisan opportunities to reduce red tape on Main Street and promote economic growth.

 When it comes to housing finance, our current system is unsustainable, leaves taxpayers exposed to potentially trillions of dollars in liabilities, and has left the mortgage market in a state of limbo, forcing private capital out of the market.
-In the 115th Congress, I will continue to advocate for reforms that will protect taxpayers, end the government conservatorship of Fannie Mae and Freddie Mac, and promote the re-entry of private capital into our housing finance system.
+I am committed to advocating for reforms that will protect taxpayers, end the government conservatorship of Fannie Mae and Freddie Mac, and promote the re-entry of private capital into our housing finance system.